aamjohns/Powershell_Guide/Functions.md

 ```
 CONVERT THIS TEXT
 ```
-In the above we defined a new function named Convert-ToUpperCase and defined that it takes one parameter, `$stringValue`.
+In the above we defined a new function named `Convert-ToUpperCase` and defined that it takes one parameter, `$stringValue`.
 When we go to use the function the parameter name will be the parameter name we defined without the dollar sign.
-We defined the parameter as $stringValue but to use it is -stringValue.
+We defined the parameter as `$stringValue` but to use it is `-stringValue`.

 ### Returning values